 It is important to note that the earnings of your spouse may be considered when applying the earnings test for your benefits.
 If you are claiming benefits based on your current spouse’s work record and your spouse is under FRA and continues to work, their earnings are considered when applying the earnings test for your benefits, even if you have already attained FRA.
 However, if you are claiming benefits on an ex-spouse’s record, only your current earnings and age are used when applying the earnings test.

 Earnings Test for Self-Employed:

-Regardless of how much they earn, self-employed individuals have to work less than 45 hours per month in their business, otherwise benefits claimed prior to FRA will be withheld.
+Regardless of how much they earn, self-employed individuals have to work less than 45 hours per month in their business, otherwise benefits claimed prior to FRA may be withheld.

 How Benefits are Withheld if You Exceed the Earnings Test:

 Once the Social Security Administration (SSA) determines you have exceeded, or will exceed the earnings test based on the estimated earnings you provided, they will calculate the amount to withhold and begin doing so right away.
 They will withhold payment of full benefit checks until they receive the full amount overpaid, at which time they will resume remitting your monthly benefit.
 They always withhold full monthly benefit checks, even if the last one withheld exceeds the amount of the overpayment.
 In this case, the SSA will refund the excess withheld as soon as your employer reports your earnings for the year for which the overpayment is applicable.

 At your FRA, the Social Security Administration (SSA) recalculates your monthly benefit to take into account the amount of benefits withheld.
 The actual calculation of how they add back withheld benefits to determine your monthly benefit at your FRA is somewhat complicated.
 The example below will provide a general idea of how your benefit is determined at FRA.